-AVAILABLE FOR VIEWING IN NORTH AMERICA
+AVAILABLE TO VIEWERS IN NORTH AMERICA

 A powerful man and anonymous man has developed an unusual hobby.
 He buys century-old trees, some as tall as 15-story buildings, from communities along the Georgian coast and has them excavated to collect them for his private garden.
 In order to transplant trees of such dimensions, the landscape surrounding them is ripped apart and the people living around them are forced to adapt to the disruption.